sukhpreetsidhuhere/FullStack2Assignment/README.md

-# FullStack2Assignment
-This repo will have all my assignment , orgranized in different folders
+This repo contains some boilerplate to get you started in Node with Express

+`npm i`

+`npm i -g nodemon`

+`nodemon server.js`